Alan Harper (American football)

-Alan Stephen Harper (born September 6, 1979) is a former American football defensive tackle who played one season with the New York Jets of the National Football League (NFL).
-He was drafted by the Jets in the fourth round of the 2002 NFL Draft.
-He played college football at Fresno State University.
+Alan Stephen Harper (born September 6, 1979) is an American former professional football player who was a defensive tackle for one season with the New York Jets of the National Football League (NFL).
+He played college football for the Fresno State Bulldogs and was selected by the Jets in the fourth round of the 2002 NFL draft.

-Early years
+Early life

-Harper played high school football at Fontana High School in Fontana, California and graduated in 1997.
+Harper played high school football at Fontana High School in Fontana, California, and graduated in 1997.
 He earned first-team All-Citrus Belt League and All-Inland Valley honors his senior year in 1996.
 He recorded 63 unassisted tackles, 24 assisted tackles, eight sacks and three pass deflections while the team went 11–1–1 in 1996.
 Harper attended A. B. Miller High School in Fontana his sophomore and junior years, garnering All-San Andreas League accolades twice.

 College career

 Harper played for the Fresno State Bulldogs from 1998 to 2001.
 He sat out the 1997 season while fulfilling academic requirements.
 He earned first-team All-WAC honors in 1999, 2000 and 2001.
 Harper was Fresno State's nominee for WAC Defensive Player of the Year in 1999 and won the award in 2001.
 He was also named a second-team All-American by The Sporting News his senior season in 2001.